 I have recently finished a draft of a novel which follows a lone woman who is mentally cast adrift by the news of her father’s suicide, her grief manifesting in a strange obsession with the town of Strasbourg where she opts to stay over the winter.
-In one of its sections, I have addressed the … Continue reading Fernweh and The Green Ray (Éric Rohmer)
+In one of its sections, I have addressed the concept of Fernweh.
+The concept is unusual in that it … Continue reading Fernweh and The Green Ray (Éric Rohmer)

 I had, for some time, been wanting to dive into the city of Paris but had, for unconscious reasons, always put it off.
-I could never figure out truly why the thought of this city had both a powerful draw and a hand pushing on my chest to keep my distance but, after finally visiting … Continue reading Wanders: Paris & Cinema
+I could never figure out truly why the thought of this city had both a powerful draw and a hand pushing on my chest to keep my distance but, after finally visiting this summer, I knew the reason why.
+It was because … Continue reading Wanders: Paris & Cinema

 There’s an unspoken relationship between a nation and its artists that rarely gets exposed during the artists’ lifetime.
-While history can be conceived as a linear time-line of events, resulting from various scenarios of cause and effect, it is not until after the death of an artist that it becomes clear how their work can … Continue reading Journal De France – Raymond Depardon and Claudine Nougret.
+While history can be conceived as a linear time-line of events, resulting from various scenarios of cause and effect, it is not until after the death of an artist that it becomes clear how their work can be seen as a reflection of various cultural milestones and … Continue reading Journal De France – Raymond Depardon and Claudine Nougret.